Best Pool Test Kit & Digital Pool Tester For Your Pool 2023

 Free chlorine, Total Chlorine, Bromine, PH, Alkalinity, Calcium Hardness, and Cyanuric Acid

-Free and total Chlorine, Bromine, pH, Alkalinity, Calcium Hardness, Cyanuric Acid, Iron, Copper, Biguanide, and Biguanide Shock
+Free chlorine, Total Chlorine, Combined Chlorine, PH, Total Alkalinity, Calcium Hardness, Cyanuric Acid, Copper, Phosphate, and Chloride (salt)

-Poolmaster 22260 is one of the most popular and highest rated pool test kits.
-It’s a 5-way kit containing tests for pH, chlorine, bromine, acid demand and total alkalinity.
+Poolmaster 22260 is one of the most popular and highest-rated pool test kits for sale anywhere.
+It is a 5-way kit that tests for pH, chlorine, bromine, acid demand, and total alkalinity.

 For most residential swimming pools, these tests are enough to maintain proper water chemistry.